michaeldehaney94/Android_SQLite-DB_App_Task/README.md

 # App_StoringData_Task
-Android application using SQLite to store that data that can be, created, read, updated and/or deleted, using database class object.
+Android application using SQLite database to store user data, which can be, created, read, updated and/or deleted.